fabpot-graveyard/dependency-injection/doc/02-Dependency-Injection-Containers.markdown

 thanks to the `getMailTransport()` call.
 All the power of the container lies in this simple call!

-But, a stute readers might have noticed a problem here.
+But, astute readers might have noticed a problem here.
 The container itself has everything hardcoded!
 So, we need to go one step further and add parameters to the mix to make the container really useful: